Heating & Cooling Sales and Services

 Steam heat is an older style heating system, typically installed in homes and buildings constructed before the 1950s.
 Water is heated in a boiler until it becomes steam.
 Steam, which is a gas, rises through the pipes into radiators.
 The steam causes these radiators to become hot, which warms the building.
 Steam heat is often noisy, and buildings with steam heat often warm unevenly.

-Regardless of the size or type of your steam heating system, Mattex Heating & Cooling has experienced technicians that are trained to service, repair, or replace any brand located in your home or place of business.
+Regardless of the size or type of your steam heating system, Mattex Heating, Cooling and Plumbing has experienced technicians that are trained to service, repair, or replace any brand located in your home or place of business.

 COOLING & AC REPAIR